 Miami is a great place to go solar.
-You’re probably using Florida Power and Light (FPL) as your utility.
-The comibination of Florida homeowners having high electricity usage, and solar systems here producing more energy than in other states, solar is a great investment.
+The combination of Florida homeowners having high electricity usage and solar systems here producing more energy than in other states, solar is a great investment.
 They don't call Florida The Sunshine State for nothing!

 By entering your address into our solar panel calculator, you can see what other solar incentives are available in your area.